 Any courses listed here from Open Course Ware that are being offered by MIT are FREE, and are being taught under the Creative Commons Licence granted by MIT.

-Once you have completed your courses with MIT or any other Open Course Ware Institution, you will need to submit the passing grade to our university.
-There is a credit transfer fee for each course obtained from any other university.
+Once you have completed your courses with MIT or any other Open Course Ware Institution, you will need to submit the passing grade to the university of your choice.

 About the Curriculum